MawKKe/vscode-cmake-configure/README.md

 This program is written with Go 1.18, but it may compile with earlier versions.
 The program expects the `cmake` executable to be found in your `$PATH`.

+## Note about JSON and comments

+VSCode allows `.vscode/settings.json` to contain C-style comments, which is not valid in standard JSON.
+This program also supports commented JSON, allowing you to use the settings file as is.

+The support for commented JSON is provided by third party library (https://github.com/tidwall/jsonc).

 ## License

 Copyright 2022 Markus Holmström (MawKKe)